juicedata/juicefs/docs/en/getting-started/for_distributed.md

 ### 2. Preparing Object Storage

-Here is a pseudo-sample with Amazon S3 as an example, you can switch to other object storage, refer to [JuiceFS Supported Storage](../reference/how_to_setup_object_storage.md#supported-object-storage) for details.
+Here is a pseudo sample with Amazon S3 as an example.
+You can also switch to other object storage (refer to [JuiceFS Supported Storage](../reference/how_to_setup_object_storage.md#supported-object-storage) for details).

 - **Bucket Endpoint**: `https://myjfs.s3.us-west-1.amazonaws.com`
 - **Access Key ID**: `ABCDEFGHIJKLMNopqXYZ`